Welcome to the Computer Vision and Multimedia Lab website.GET IN TOUCH

 Virtual reconstruction of Pavia in the 16th century / Ricostruzione virtuale di Pavia nel XVI secolo

-3D reconstructions made by the students of the Computer Vision course, academic year 2015/2016 and 2016/2017, of the Master's degree in Computer Engineering of the University of Pavia, with prof. Virginio Cantoni (Computer Vision & Multimedia Lab - CVML) as supervisor; videos and parallel implementation on CINECA parallel calculation architecture made by Federico Guerra, Marco Provitina and Luigi Santangelo
+3D models and videos made by the students of the Computer Vision course (academic year 2015/2016 and 2016/2017 for 3D models and following academic years for videos) of the Master's degree in Computer Engineering of the University of Pavia, with prof. Virginio Cantoni as supervisor; parallel implementation on CINECA parallel calculation architecture and on a virtual machine of the University of Pavia Information System Area by Luigi Santangelo; coordination by Alessandra Setti (Computer Vision & Multimedia Lab - CVML)

-The projects of the course are described in the book (in Italian and English)
+The projects of the course (the 3D models) are described in the book (in Italian and English)

 "Ricostruzione virtuale di Pavia nel XVI secolo / Virtual reconstruction of Pavia in the 16th century"